Sue: Is this the fabled 10-parter I’ve heard so much about?

-Back in Central Control, Zoe is taken to see the Security Chief.
+Zoe is taken to see the Security Chief.

 Sue: Now he’s working for the Cybermen!

-Me: It’s more like an evil 3D View-master.
+Me: He’s wearing an evil 3D View-Master.

 Sue: I’ve decided that the Master looks like Khal Drogo from Game of Thrones crossed with George Michael and Engelbert Humperdinck.